cylestio/cylestio-monitor/docs/getting-started/quick-start.md

 # Quick Start Guide for AI Agent Developers

-This guide will help you quickly integrate Cylestio Monitor into your AI agent project to gain comprehensive security and performance monitoring.
+This guide will help you quickly integrate Cylestio Monitor into your AI agent project to gain comprehensive security and performance monitoring with OpenTelemetry-compliant telemetry.

 ## Common Use Cases